hummingbot/hbui-boilerplate-webpack/README.md

 ### Important usage note

 To use this project you need to be able to to update the design systems files.
 To achieve this, it is necessary to create a configuration file that will be used to authenticate with Github.
+For this purpose, you will need to use a Github "personal access token", see instructions below.

 ## Installation

 1. Checkout the project to your computer
-2. Get or create your **personal access token** on Github
+2. Get or create your personal access token on Github
 3. Create the configuration file
 4. Install dependencies
-5. Update design system dependencies
+5. Download the updated design system dependencies
 6. Start project

-#### 1. Get or create your Personal Access Token on Github
+### 1. Checkout the project to your computer

 ```shell
 git clone git@github.com:CoinAlpha/dsm_boilerplate.git your-desired-folder-name
 ```

-#### 2. Get or create your Personal Access Token on Github
+### 2. Get or create your Personal Access Token on Github

 You can do it in [this page](https://github.com/settings/tokens).

-#### 3. Create the configuration file
+### 3. Create the configuration file

 Create a file named `gihub_auth.json` inside the folder `/updates_config/`